aaronbloomfield/pdr/labs/lab09-64bit/index.md

 Note that we, too, can write the function in C++ and compile it with `clang++ -O2 -S -mllvm --x86-asm-syntax=intel`.
 And we will be looking at that assembly code when we grade the pre-lab.
 If you write your program this way, it constitutes an honor violation, so please hand-code the assembly yourself.

-You may find the `cdq` instruction useful -- do a Google search for 'cdq x86' or 'cdq intel'.

 **You must list, as comments in your assembly file, the optimizations that you used!**  Just a brief description of what optimizations you used is fine.

 ### Different Architectures ###